hexahedronic/luahexed/README.md

 Drag it somewhere and extract it.

 WARNING: You need the binaries to run this.
-Please download them from the [RELEASES](https://github.com/Hexahedronic/luahexed/releases) tab.
+Please download them from the [RELEASES](https://github.com/Hexahedronic/luahexed/releases) tab and extract them into a bin/ folder.

 ## How to make games